Article Translations: (Spanish)

-Here are the basics about the mysterious, life-sustaining fluid called blood.
+Here are the basics about the life-sustaining fluid called blood.

 Two types of blood vessels carry blood throughout our bodies:

-- Arteries carry oxygenated blood (blood that has received oxygen from the lungs) from the heart to the rest of the body.
+- Arteries carry oxygenated blood (blood that has gotten oxygen from the lungs) from the heart to the rest of the body.

 - Blood then travels through veins back to the heart and lungs, so it can get more oxygen to send back to the body via the arteries.

 As the heart beats, you can feel blood traveling through the body at pulse points — like the neck and the wrist — where large, blood-filled arteries run close to the surface of the skin.

 What if Someone Has Low Numbers of Blood Cells?

 Sometimes medicine can be given to help a person make more blood cells.
 And sometimes blood cells and some of the special proteins blood contains can be replaced by giving a person blood from someone else.
 This is called a blood transfusion (trans-FEW-zyun).